 A legendary chef meets a legandary landmark at Roots Restauant.
 Acco.

-Chef Uri Arnold, of the legendary Arnold's restaurants, has opened the new Roots Restaurant in the Acco Citadel.
+Chef Uri Arnold, of the legendary Arnold's restaurants, has opened Roots Restaurant in the Acco Citadel.

 Uri has partnered with two locals - a Moslem and a Christian, who both hail from Acco.
 The restaurant cuisine speaks to the culinary roots of all the partners.
 Co-existance is the operative word at Roots, where not just the partners are from diverse backgrounds but the diverse flavors themselves co-exist and combine for an easthetic and pleasing modern dining experience.